oliverbenee/hotciv/backlog.md

     * [OK] UnitMoveTool
     * [OK] SetFocusTool
     * [OK] EndOfTurnTool
-* [] Develop a complete GUI based SemiCiv for system testing: Combine your developed SemiCiv variant from the previous mandatory sprints with the solutions to exercises 37+38 (Domain to GUI coupling) and 39 to 44 (GUI to domain coupling).
+* [OK] Develop a complete GUI based SemiCiv for system testing: Combine your developed SemiCiv variant from the previous mandatory sprints with the solutions to exercises 37+38 (Domain to GUI coupling) and 39 to 44 (GUI to domain coupling).
 Gradle target: semi